rshk/python-pcapng/README.md

 ## Isn't it slow?

-Yes, I guess it would be much slower than something writtien in C, but I'm much better at Python than C.
+Yes, I guess it would be much slower than something written in C, but I'm much better at Python than C.

 But I need to get things done, and CPU time is not that expensive :)